zhqu1148980644/TMP/leetcode/4-Median-of-Two-Sorted-Arrays.md

 public:
     double findMedianSortedArrays(vector<int>& nums1, vector<int>& nums2) {
         // why we choose the shorter one as num1?
-        // When cut1 becomes 0, cut1 may be larger than 2 * len2, which is not permitted.
-        if (nums2.size() < nums1.size())
+        // When num1(the longer one) becomes way longer, cut2 will be negative, which is not permitted. if (nums2.size() < nums1.size())
             return findMedianSortedArrays(nums2, nums1);